kimnetics/winston-newrelic-agent-transport/README.md

 The transport code uses the [JavaScript Standard Style](https://standardjs.com) and may be checked with `npm run lint`.

-## Example Logger
+## Logging Example

+### Winston Logger

-Here is an example of logger code using this transport:
+Here is an example of Winston logger code using this transport:

 ```javascript
 import { jsonc } from 'jsonc'